FINTLabs/www-fintlabs/technical.md

 For all of these environments the URIs follow the same pattern, so to find employee #33445, append the following path to the URI: `/administrasjon/personal/personalressurs/ansattnummer/33445`.

-## Developing a Core2 adapter
+## Developing a FINT 2 adapter

+### Before you start
+If you'd like to observe the complete integration in action, you can refer to the example adapter available at the following [GitHub repository](https://github.com/FINTLabs/fint-core-adapter-skeleton)

+### Publisher-subscriber pattern
+To achieve the publisher-subscriber pattern in FINT 2, we will be using Reactive WebClient for making asynchronous API calls and Kafka as the message broker for handling event-based communication between components and services.

 ### Application properties

-Before setting up the adapter, you first need to configure application properties in the "application.properties" file.
+Before setting up the adapter, you first need to configure application properties in the application.yaml file.
 This allows you to set the necessary configuration properties for the adapter, such as ID, username, password, and so on.

+This will be sent to the provider at registration.

 In the standard code example provided, a single AdapterProperties is configured as follows:

-example of application.properties if we are posting elevfravar to utdanning vurdering in alpha enviornment.
+example of application.yaml if we are posting elevfravar to utdanning vurdering in alpha enviornment.
 ```yaml
 fint:
   adapter: